turnerlewis/DiscoveryCraft/README.md

 22/06/2019 - Decided to revisit this mod.
 Considering I don't know a shred of java, we'll see if my inspiration carries me through coding.

 04/02/2020 - It didn't.
 Third time charm?
 Here onwards the mod will be for 1.12.2.

+17/03/2021 - I am not a java modder...
+I continue to pour creative ideas into the wiki that I can never truly carry out myself...